-A holding chamber, or spacer, is a plastic tube with a mask or mouthpiece.
+A holding chamber, or spacer, is a plastic tube with an adapter that can be attached directly to a tracheostomy (trach).
 It connects to the MDI.
 The spacer helps more of the medicine get into the lungs where it can help your child.

-If your child uses the MDI without a spacer, a lot of the asthma medicine can stick to the tongue and throat instead of going to the lungs.
-This "wastes" the medicine and decreases how well it works.
+If your child uses the MDI without a spacer:

+- A lot of the medicine can stick to the tongue and throat instead of going to the lungs.
+This "wastes" the medicine and decreases how well it works. - They may have more side effects from the medicine, as more of it enters the bloodstream from the mouth.